 Due to the legal obligations of a regionally coordinated capacity allocation and congestion management set forth in Regulation (EC) 714/2209 which is part of Energy Community acquis communitaire and with a view to optimize allocation of cross-border transmission capacity, Transmission System Operators (TSOs) of the 8th Region agreed to work towards the establishment of a Coordinated Auction Office for South East Europe (SEE CAO).
 The seat of the Coordinated Auction Office in Podgorica is in line with the Energy Community Ministerial Council’s decision of 11 December 2008.

-Coordinated Auction Office in South East Europe Ltd Podgorica (hereinafter: SEE CAO) was registered on April 01st 2014 as a legal successor of PTC with following shareholding companies:
+Coordinated Auction Office in South East Europe DOO Podgorica (hereinafter: SEE CAO) was registered on 1 April 2014 as a legal successor of PTC with following shareholding companies:

 Transmission System Operator Country 1.
-Turkiye Elektrik Iletim A.S TEIAS Turkey 2.
-Independent Power Transmission Operator IPTO Greece 3.
-Hrvatski Operator Prijenosnog Sustava D.O.O.
-HOPS Croatia 4.
-Crnogorski Elektroprenosni Sistem AD CGES Montenegro 5.
-Nezavisni Operator Sistema u BiH NOSBiH Bosnia i Herzegovina 6.
-Operatori i Sistemit TE Transmetimit OST Albania 7.
-Operator Sistemi, Transmisioni Dhe Tregu KOSTT Kosovo
+Türkiye Elektrik İletim A.Ş.
+TEIAS Türkiye 2.
+Independent Power Transmission Operator S.A.
+IPTO Greece 3.
+Croatian Transmission System Operator Ltd. HOPS Croatia 4.
+Crnogorski elektroprenosni sistem AD CGES Montenegro 5.
+Nezavisni operator sistema u Bosni i Hercegovini NOSBiH Bosnia and Herzegovina 6.
+Operatori i Sistemit te Transmetimit OST Albania 7.
+Operator Sistemi, Transmisioni Dhe Tregu Sh.A.
+KOSTT Kosovo

 1. Croatia – Bosnia and Herzegovina